NanoBiostructuresRG/harmonsmile/README.md

 ---

 ## Purpose
-The primary objective of HARMOSIZE is to automate the preparation of SMILES for cheminformatics workflows and **phase 1** machine learning applications within the computational drug discovery pipeline.
+The primary objective of HARMOSMILE is to automate the preparation of SMILES for cheminformatics workflows and **phase 1** machine learning applications within the computational drug discovery pipeline.
 The platform enables:
 - **Standardized SMILES** for comparing several versions.
 - **Facilitate reproducibility** in academic and industrial experiments.